Recipe Overview

 Stuffed acorn squash halves lined up on a wooden serving platter.

-As a meal, this flavorful stuffed acorn squash pairs well with a crisp green salad, like this arugula salad with a lemony vinaigrette.
+For a main course, this flavorful stuffed acorn squash pairs well with a crisp green salad, like this arugula salad with a lemony vinaigrette.
 It’s also a festive holiday side dish to serve next to roast turkey and stuffing (with homemade cranberry sauce, of course!).

 If you want to carry on the fall theme, wash down the meal with a festive apple cider mule or a refreshing apple cider mocktail.
 And if you have room for dessert, try this apple crisp or pumpkin streusel bread.